gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 servers.

 ### Sentinel setup

+We don't provide yet an automated way to setup and run the Sentinel daemon from Omnibus installation method.
+You must follow the instructions below and run it by yourself.

 The support for Sentinel in Ruby has some [caveats](https://github.com/redis/redis-rb/issues/531).
 While you can give any name for the `master-group-name` part of the